collinstommy/tc-blog/content/blog/a-case-against-type-selectors/index.md

 There are a number of issues with this.
 Due to the nested structure altering my DOM will break my design.
 Having these nested elements create a tight coupling between my styles and my DOM structure.
 A change in one will likely require a change in the other.

 Overuse of this pattern leads to difficulty in debugging.
 Looking at markup without classes makes finding the applicable CSS difficult.
 It also requires a developer deal with specificity issues.
-In the future if I refactor this CSS to be part of a reusable component, there can be unintended consequence for child element in the DOM  tree that match these elements.
+In the future, if I refactor this CSS to be part of a reusable component, there can be an unintended consequence for child element in the DOM  tree that match these elements.

-Of course the above example is somewhat contrived.
-Even type selectors nested a single level deep can have unintended consequence for future markup.
+Of course, the above example is somewhat contrived.
+Even type selectors nested a single level deep can have an unintended consequence for future markup.

-## In summary avoid overuse of type seletors:
+## In summary, avoid overuse of type selectors:
 - Styles are bound to specific element types
 - It can lead to breaking semantic markup in order to achieve a specific design e.g. `<h3> <h2>` in the wrong order
 - Changing the DOM structure can break a design